lolszewski/easydip/README.md

 }
 ```

-As you can see all of those implementation have @Implementation(implementationName = "...") set.
+As you can see all of those implementations have @Implementation(implementationName = "...") set.
 You have also be aware of our FakeClientsService fakeClientsService, because it's never initialized explicitly in those implementations, but somehow this object is not null - all is available thanks to EasyDip and its @AutoInject annotation :);
 This is really important and in EasyDip nomenclature it is something called "named implementation".
 With this approach we can do something like this: